 Which Brand of Waterproof Printer Paper Should I Use?

 No matter what type of printer you use, we always recommend applying a minimal amount of ink/toner.
-For best results set your printer to "economy", "draft", "light", or another setting to produce a light application of ink/toner.
+Best results are usually obtained by setting your printer to "economy", "draft", "light", or another setting to produce the lightest possible application of ink/toner.

-Print with inkjet, laser and copiers.
+Print with laser, inkjet, or plain-paper copiers.
 Great pen performance but does not accept pencil.
-Gel inks will smudge.
+Gel pen inks will smudge.
 Puncture, tear and abrasion resistant.

 Use in inkjet, laser and copiers.
-The second most economical paper that we sell.
 Great pen performance but does not accept pencil.
-Gel inks will smudge.
+Gel pen inks will smudge.
 Puncture, tear and abrasion resistant.
 Not recommended for use in high temperature printers or copiers.